squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 on the interface that we want to implement.

-As might have been hinted in the previous section, we are going to be writing a macro that automatically generates a "Mock" class for a given class, and instantiates an object for it.
+As might have been hinted in the previous section, we are going to be writing a macro that instantiates a "Mock" object for a given class.
 For this, we'll use the same interface that [ScalaMock](https://scalamock.org/) uses:

 ```scala
 val fooMock = mock[Foo]